Jose Altuve Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (179 total, 1.1 per game).
+- Mariners pitchers combine to give up the ninth-fewest home runs in baseball (179 total, 1.1 per game).

-- In his most recent appearance on Wednesday against the Oakland Athletics, the right-hander threw seven innings, giving up three earned runs while surrendering eight hits.
+- In his most recent appearance on Saturday, the right-hander tossed 4 1/3 innings against the Texas Rangers, allowing six earned runs while surrendering six hits.

+- In 24 games this season, the 25-year-old has put up an ERA of 4.17, with 8.1 strikeouts per nine innings.
+Opponents are batting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.